-- OPTION 1- Self-registration (Required for Newburgh shipments) - Cargo is inspected at local Customs and Border Patrol Office BEFORE shipment to NY Schedule an appointment with your local Customs and Border Protection Office (airports, - harbors) to have them inspect and certify cargo for shipment to Greenland. - o Prepare CBP-4455 and packing list as noted in Step 1. - Following the inspection, the CBP officer will sign the CBP-4455 form and stamp ALL copies of registration and packing lists. - o CBP will retain a copy for their records. - Include one copy of signed/stamped CBP-4455 and packing list with your cargo shipment to NY. - Send 2 copies to CPS NY Office
+- Cargo is inspected at local CBP Office BEFORE shipment to CPS NY - Schedule an appointment with your local Customs and Border Protection Office (airports, harbors) to have them inspect and certify cargo for shipment to Greenland. - Prepare CBP-4455 and packing list as noted in Step 1.
+(Six copies of the completed form are needed.) - Following the inspection, the CBP officer will sign and stamp ALL 6 copies of the CBP-4455 form and packing lists. - CBP will retain a copy for their records.